redsoxfan0219/eao-work-test/markdown_cheatsheet.md

 This is the best option when trying to format multiple lines of code.
 Use 'Simple Code' above when formating one line blocks or short code phrases.

+Instructions: <br>
+1) First line: three bacticks, followed by the letters 'sh'.
+No apostrophes in code.
+No space between backticks and letters.<br>
-Instructions: line 1) three bacticks. followed by 'sh'.
-2) Then lines of code, divded by line breaks.
+2) Then lines of code, divded by line breaks. <br>
 3) Close with three more backticks.

 Output: